-- results and results are results and results are results and results are results and results are result that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+- Yes, the information in this section must be updated for this upcoming fiscal year.
+I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.